Skand18/Todo_Flask/README.md

-Create a to do list using flask
+Create a basic to do list using flask